Why You Need A Budget Especially When Money is Tight

 When I was younger, the only time I checked my account was when I was spending money.
 It can’t be that way.
 Whether we like it or not, money makes the world go ‘round.

 Fear and ignorance of how it works and how it can work FOR you will only keep you from being the dope-ass person you know you can be.
 After following the tips I’ve given here and increasing your knowledge with other Nav.It posts, you deserve to have your money work just as hard as you have.
 Keep an eye on it and make sure it is.
+If you aren’t practicing money mindfulness, it’s easy to lose track of what your money is actually doing for you.

 So, why do you need a budget when you don’t have money?